 - Use of the university name, wordmark, and logo is limited to official university business consistent with publication (identity) standards.
 If you are not representing the university but using social media for personal reasons and identify yourself as a UI employee, consider using a disclaimer such as "the contents on this site or blog are entirely personal and do not necessarily represent the opinions or views of anyone else including others at the University of Iowa.”
 Use of the University name is also limited by the use of university name policy.

 - University ethics policies and the expectations and policies imbedded within by reference (human rights and diversity, violence, sexual and other forms of harassment, drug free workplace, anti-retaliation, etc.) govern conduct in the context of employment and also apply online.
 The use of social media does not change the expectations set forth by these policies.
 For example, posting comments or pictures as a form of harassment violates university policy, regardless of technology used.
-Please see the Operations Manual for ethics and responsibilities for University of Iowa staff and responsibilities to faculty and staff colleagues.
+Please see the Policy Manual for ethics and responsibilities for University of Iowa staff and responsibilities to faculty and staff colleagues.

 - Be aware of and comply with the University of Iowa copyright policy.